pabueco/ncl/README.md

 ncl provides a quick and easy way to view the relevant changelog entries or GitHub releases for dependencies or general GitHub repositories.
 The main goal was to make dependeny upgrades a bit easier, but you can also use it to explore and discover changes of any GitHub repository.

-Since it's aimed at locally installed packages, it makes use of the available package manager to retrieve infos like repository URL and the installed version number of dependencies.
+Since it's aimed at locally installed packages, it makes use of the available package managers on your system to retrieve infos like repository URL and the installed version number of dependencies.

 Currently the following package managers are supported:

 `npm`, `pnpm`, `yarn`, `bun`, `composer`, `cargo`

-Note, that you can work around unsupported package managers by proding the repository name/URL and version (optional) yourself.
+You can work around unsupported package managers by providing the repository name or URL and version (optional) yourself.
+Support for more package managers will be added in the future.

 ## Installation